raspberrypilearning/oracle-raspberrypi-weather-station/en/step_2.md

    ![](images/register06.png)

-1. Once you click on **Activate**, you will be taken to your Dashboard page.
+1. Click on **Activate**, then you will be taken to your dashboard.

    ![](images/register07.png)